AaltoSciComp/scicomp-docs/aalto/zulip-instructors.rst

 chat and topic-based chat, and chaos and order.
 Here, we give suggestions for you, based on what other teachers have learned.

+* **Topics** (basically, like subject for a message thread) is the key feature of Zulip.
+It is explained more below, but basically keeps things organized.
+If you don't want to do that or it doesn't match your flow, you won't like the model.

-* Read the :doc:`guidelines for students <zulip>` to see the importance of topics and the two ways to use Zulip.
+* Read the :doc:`guidelines for students <zulip>` to see the importance of topics and the three ways to use Zulip, and how we typically manage the flood of information in practice.

-  * **Recent topics**, to see which *topics* have new information.

-  * **All messages**, to see everything that is being posted efficiently.

-  * **Per topic (or stream)**, when you click on a topic or stream.
-    Then you narrow down to a particular thread.

-  * The first is better to manage a flood of information (see what's new, click on relevant stuff, ignore all the rest).
-The second is better when you are caught up and want to make sure you don't miss anything.
-The third is good for catching up on something you don't remember.

-* Give these guidelines to your students (copy and paste from here is fine).
+* Give these guidelines to your students (copy and paste from the student page).

 * Consider *why* you want a course chat.